jedevc/fyp-report/report.md

-However, while CTFs have become more and more widespread, few innovations have changed how they are fundamentally run - while a number of software platforms for hosting scoreboard software have been developed, very little effort has been made to standardize the process by which challenges are developed and hosted.
+However, while CTFs have become more and more widespread, few innovations have changed how they are fundamentally run - while a number of software platforms for hosting scoreboard software have been developed, very little effort has been made to standardise the process by which challenges are developed and hosted.
 This means that for every CTF, challenges must be painstakingly developed one-by-one, with little ability to reuse challenges from previous competitions.
-Cheating in the form of "flag-sharing" has also become an increasing cause for concern, with this allowing teams to gain unfair advantages, or students to plagarize results, while remaining difficult to detect by organizers.
+Cheating in the form of "flag-sharing" has also become an increasing cause for concern, with this allowing teams to gain unfair advantages, or students to plagiarise results, while remaining difficult to detect by organisers.

-One approach taken by many competitions is to introduce flag randomization, so that flags valid for one team/individual are not valid for others.
+One approach taken by many competitions is to introduce flag randomisation, so that flags valid for one team/individual are not valid for others.
 Recent innovations have led to the extension of this approach to introduce random variation into the structure of the challenges themselves, so that each team receives it's own unique copy of the challenge, and challenges can even be reused between yearly competitions.

-In this report, we present our take on challenge randomization, specifically in relation to binary-focused challenges.
-We introduce `vulnspec`, a Domain-Specific programming language with the ability to easily encode vulnerabilities and functionality for powerful memory layout and control flow graph randomization and manipulation.
+In this report, we present our take on challenge randomisation, specifically in relation to binary-focused challenges.
+We introduce `vulnspec`, a Domain-Specific programming language with the ability to easily encode vulnerabilities and functionality for powerful memory layout and control flow graph randomisation and manipulation.
 We explain both the design and implementation decisions as well as the technical details of our approach, and evaluate our success using a mini-CTF and survey to get player's opinions of the generated challenges.